 The first three marking periods of a full-year course (or the first marking period of a one-semester course), the grades shown on your report card, must be between 50 and 100%.
-However, should your true grade be less than 50%, your teacher should give you a grade of "F." This means that you may work during the next ten weeks to bring this grade up to a maximum of 50%.
-(Failure to do so will result in the original grade being posted.)
-Or, should you be legally absent for an extended period of time, your teacher may give you an Incomplete on your report card, which means that you will have five weeks to make up missed work and have the "INC" replaced with a numerical grade.
+Should you be legally absent for an extended period of time, your teacher may give you an Incomplete on your report card, which means that you will have five weeks to make up missed work and have the "INC" replaced with a numerical grade.
 In either case, talk to your teacher, decide together what work you have to make up, and the date on which it is due.

-Halfway through each ten-week period in grades 9-12 a special report will be posted online through the Parent Portal with appropriate comments on student attitude and progress.
+Halfway through each ten-week period in grades 9-12 a special report will be posted online through the Parent Portal with appropriate comments on student progress.